oberstet/scratchbox/docs/misc/yun.md

 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>

+When the Yun is started for first time (or after factory reset), it runs Wifi in AP mode.
+The Yun will create a local network and can be reached via HTTP Web at

+	192.168.240.1

+The default password is `arduino`.

+You can then configure the Yun to connect to another Wifi in client mode.
+When you do that, it'll reboot, and the Wifi AP mode of Yun will be deactivated.

+The Yun can be reset to factory state by pressing the little RST button on the board for at least 30s.

+The Yun seems to have 64MB of internal Flash.
+Half of memory seems to be reserved for factory recovery.
+That leaves 32MB.
+Further, the `/` mountpoint only is allocated 8MB, and most of the other memory is mounted at `/tmp`.

+Taking into account that `/` is used for everything in the Linux base system, the rest seems not enough for installing all Python packages required to run Autobahn.

+Maybe we cram Autobahn and dependencies into `/`, but we first try a different approach: setting up a Python [virtualenv](http://www.virtualenv.org) into `/mnt/sda1`.

 ## Installing Autobahn on the Yun

 1. Install some packages